-Section 552a(e)(2) of the Privacy Act requires that Federal agencies that maintain records in a system of records are required to collect information to the greatest extent practicable directly from the individual when the information about them may result in adverse determinations about their rights, benefits, and privileges under Federal programs.
+Section 552a(e)(2) of the Privacy Act requires that federal agencies that maintain records in a system of records are required to collect information to the greatest extent practicable directly from the individual when the information about them may result in adverse determinations about their rights, benefits, and privileges under federal programs.
 Agencies may exempt a system of records from this requirement under certain circumstances and if certain conditions are met.

-- 1. $\square$ The records maintained by this system or project are not used to make any adverse determinations about individuals. - 2. $\Box$ The records maintained by this system or project are used to make adverse determinations about individuals and:

-- A. $\Box$ These records were exempted from the Privacy Act provision that requires collection directly from the subject individual to the greatest extent practicable. - B. These records were not exempted from the requirement to collect information directly from the individual to the greatest extent practicable and - a) $\Box$ All records used to make an adverse determination are collected directly from the individual about whom the decision is made. - c) $\Box$ A combination of records collected from third parties and directly from the individual about whom the determination is made are used to make the determination. - - 1) $\Box$ alert the individual to the fact that their conduct is being observed or investigated; - 2) $\Box$ cause the individual to alter or modify their activities to avoid detection; - 3) $\Box$ create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated; - 4) $\Box$ Other:
+1. ords maintained by this system or project are not used to make any adverse ions about individuals.
+2. $\Box$ The records maintained by this system or project are used to make adverse determinations about individuals and: A. se records were exempted from the Privacy Act provision that requires collection room the subject individual to the greatest extent practicable. В. se records were not exempted from the requirement to collect information directly ne individual to the greatest extent practicable and a) All records used to make an adverse determination are collected directly from the ividual about whom the decision is made. c) A combination of records collected from third parties and directly from the individual out whom the determination is made are used to make the determination. · None of the records used to make adverse determinations are collected directly from a individual about whom determinations are made because seeking the information ectly from the individual might: 1) ☐ alert the individual to the fact that their conduct is being observed or investigated; 2) $\square$ cause the individual to alter or modify their activities to avoid detection; 3) $\Box$ create risks to witnesses or other third parties if the individual is alerted to the fact that their conduct is being observed or investigated; 4) ☐ Other